Rancilio Silvia Review + Modding Options & the New Silvia Pro

 In a nutshell, yes – I think it is.

-Rancilio could have fitted a PID, nevertheless then it wouldn’t be at the low price point it’s at, and you wouldn’t have the preference of whether to work around these quirks or invest in fitting a PID and a couple of other bits to get around them.
+Rancilio could have fitted a PID, nevertheless then it wouldn’t be at the low price point it’s at, and you wouldn’t have the option of whether to work around these quirks or invest in fitting a PID and a couple of other bits to get around them.

-Extremely Rancilio have now released a version with a PID, the Silvia Pro:
+In fact Rancilio have now released a version with a PID, the Silvia Pro:

 Rancilio Silvia PRO Dual Boiler